zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 Difficulty does not change the number on the dice.
 It changes the fiction before the roll: whether the action is possible, what preparation is needed, what success can accomplish, and what failure will cost.

 A locked door in an empty corridor is different from the same lock while guards climb the stairs.
 The dice are the same.
 What the result means—and what it costs—is not.

+When fictional advantage or difficulty changes what is possible or what success can accomplish, say so before the roll.

+Example:

+> "Because you have the high ground, failure will not mean they overwhelm you immediately; it will mean they force you back toward the broken stairs."

+Since the dice do not change, the fictional effect of positioning, preparation, and expertise must be stated plainly before anyone picks up the dice.
+Otherwise players will feel that their choices made no difference.

 ### 11. Harm